omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 The drop in addtocart events indicates that user engagement might be lower than initially thought, suggesting a need to improve the user experience or product offerings.

-The 75.9% reduction means that bots contributed heavily to transaction counts, but the remaining transactions after bot removal are likely more reliable as genuine human activity.
+The 75.9% reduction means that bots contributed heavily to transaction counts, but the remaining transactions after bot removal are likely more reliable as a genuine human activity.
 This makes transactions a more trustworthy metric for evaluating real user behaviour, even though the absolute drop was large.